 Early determination reviews are offered to individuals who are considering entering an occupational therapy educational program or who have already entered an occupational therapy educational program and wish to have his or her criminal background reviewed prior to applying for the National Board for Certification in Occupational Therapy Certification Examination.
 Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
 For further information, please contact the Occupational Therapy Chair at (334) 229-5056 and the National Board for Certification in Occupational Therapy, Inc. at 12 S. Summit Avenue, Suite 100, Gaithersburg, MD., 20877-4150.
 (301) 990-7979 (voice); (301) 869-8492 (fax); www.nbcot.org. (web address)

-Educational Goals
+Program Goals

-The objectives of the Alabama State University Occupational Therapy Program are to prepare generalist therapists that:
+Graduates of Alabama State University Occupational Therapy Program will: